Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 ### RapidMiner

 * RapidMiner is another graphical machine learning tool that works in a manner similar to IBM SPSS Modeler.
 * It offers access to hundreds of different algorithms that may be placed in a visually designed machine-learning workflow.

+## Analytics Suite

+### IBM Cognos